relevant-ai/RelevantCardsDocumentation/DOCS.md

 let h = toString(55) // Produces "55"
 ```

+## Rich Text

+Because the output of a REL function is often used for interface skinning, we occasionally need to output rich text.
+For this purpose we may assume that all strings in REL have an abstract *default* font.
+The following methods simply applies transformatons to that font.
+Once a string is applied any of these methods, it becomes rich text and may fail to perform some string manipulation methods such as `join`.
+Other functions like `concat` or the `+` operation work properly on rich text.

+The `small` method/function makes the font size about `0.8` times smaller.
+Examples: `"Hello World".small`, `small("Hello World")`.

+The `bold` and `italic` methods/functions make text bold and italic respectively.

+The `color` method allows you to color a given text.
+Example: `"Hello World".color("red")`.
+Currently available colors are `"red"`, `"pink"`, `"purple"`, `"green"`, `"yellow"`, `"orange"`, `"blue"`, `"cyan"`, `"gray"`, `"dark-gray"`, `"light-gray"`, `"white"`, and `"transparent"`.

 ## Array Manipulation

 The two main array manipulation functions in REL are `merge` and `mergeArray`.
 They do pretty much the same, except the first one takes a list of arrays separated by commas, while the second one takes **only one parameter**: an array of arrays.
 This is better understood from the examples below: